 No. The FCA has lifted some of the usual rules because of the pressing need for assistance.
 So a firm is not expected to make enquiries about personal circumstances or whether a holiday or otherwise is not in the customer’s interests.

-What happens after three months?
+What happens after my payment holiday ends?